alikhantoken/erl_py_runner/README.md

 # Description
 An Erlang application that executes custom Python code through **Erlang ports**.
 Each Python script runs in a separate OS process, talking to an Erlang worker over stdin / stdout with length-prefixed ETF packets (messages).

 **Why isolated port processes instead of NIFs?**
 NIFs run inside the BEAM process.
 Any bug or crash in a NIF can block the scheduler or bring down the entire Virtual Machine.
 By using **Erlang Ports**, Python runs in its own process.
 If it crashes, only that worker and its port are affected.
 You're getting **full isolation** and **controllable environment** without risking the whole Erlang Node.

 **Python Runtime**
 By default the application uses **system `python3`** (interpreter on your `PATH`).
 No extra installation step is required beyond having `python3` and the `pyrlang-term` package.
 If you prefer a controlled environment, you can set `environment.python => environment` so the app creates a **virtual environment** under `priv` and installs dependencies via `priv/install.sh`.

 ## Requirements

-- **Erlang / OTP** - compatible with the project’s OTP version (see `rebar.config`).
+- **Erlang / OTP** - compatible with the project's OTP version (see `rebar.config`).
 - **Python 3** - `PATH` as `python3` (used by default when `environment.python` set to `system`).
 - **Python Dependency:** [Pyrlang/Term](https://github.com/Pyrlang/Term) - ETF encoding / decoding between Erlang and Python.
 With system Python, install it yourself (e.g. `pip install pyrlang-term`).
 - **Optional (Virtual Environment Mode):** `environment.python => environment` requires `python3` and `venv` to create the virtual environment; optional `priv/python/requirements.txt` for extra pip packages.

 ## Project specifics
 - **Pool of workers:** Configurable number of Erlang worker processes, each owning one long-lived Python process (port).
 Requests are distributed to idle workers; optional `max_pending` caps queued requests.
 - **Protocol:** 4-byte big-endian length-prefixed ETF over stdin/stdout; max message size 10 MB.
-Message types: init, exec, result (ok/error), and synchronous Erlang call requests from Python.
+Message types: init, load/delete library, exec, result (ok/error), and synchronous Erlang call requests from Python.
+- **Library management:** Named Python modules can be loaded into all workers at runtime via `load_library/2` and removed via `delete_library/1`.
+Loaded libraries persist across `run/2,3,4` calls and can be imported by name inside any snippet.
 - **Bidirectional calls:** Python scripts can call whitelisted Erlang functions synchronously via the injected `erlang` object; the worker handles the request and sends the response back through the port.

 ## Installation